 Like most fresh herbs, cilantro has a short shelf life.
-In addition to its short usable life, preservation can be difficult as well.
+In addition to its short usable life, preservation can also be difficult.
 Because it is a delicate herb, simply sticking it in the freezer will result in a slimy mush when you thaw it.
 This is because the enzymes that break down plant matter will work on cilantro’s tissues even while it is frozen.
-In order to keep it fresh for long periods, you will need to learn the best techniques for storing cilantro.
+To keep it fresh for long periods, you will need to learn the best techniques for storing cilantro.
 There are various options for keeping your cilantro usable for long periods.

 How to store cilantro in the refrigerator